etrepum/etrepum.github.com/_posts/bob.pythonmac.org/2013-07-18-codecosmos-tech.md

 * [The Nature of Code]
 * [Form+Code]
 * [Getting Started with Processing]
-* [The Computational Beauty of Nature] (not Processing-specific, as it predates Processing, but interesting nonetheless)
+* [The Computational Beauty of Nature] - not Processing-specific, as it predates Processing, but interesting nonetheless

 After reverse engineering some of Khan Academy CS I saw that they were using a Web Worker with a mock version of Processing.js to